Top five TVs for 2019

 Panasonic will bolster its OLED range with plenty of 4K LED sets in 2019, too.
 With a new processor and the latest HDR formats, Panasonic's TVs have every chance of doing well in our tests.

-Read our expert Panasonic TV reviews to find out what we though of its 2018 sets that are now at their cheapest price.
+Read our expert Panasonic TV reviews to find out what we thought of its 2019 sets.